-5) How to flaunt your hard skills and soft skills to optimize your resume for keywords?
+5) How to flaunt your hard skills and soft skills to optimize your resume keywords?

-Everyone is working hard to find the best resume skills or keywords to put on the resume.
+Everyone is working hard to find the best skills for resume or resume keywords to put on the resume.
 But there are some exceptional tricks that will truly help you stand out of the crowd.

 Pro tip 1: Create separate skills sections and then List the skills in the section.